EshbanTheLearner/thepersonalMSDS-v2/todayilearned.md

 ## Part - III (26 May 2021 - Continued)

+### Day 60 | July 24, 2021 | Saturday

+**Today's Progress:** Today I started the **Data Science Professional** course from the Data Scientist Pathway by Databricks.

+- Scalable Machine Learning with Apache Spark
+  - Introduction to Scalabale Machine Learning with Apache Spark
+    - Intro to Apache Spark
+    - Intro to Delta Lake
+  - Introduction to the Machine Learning Workflow
+    - Machine Learning Overview
+    - Data Cleansing
+    - Data Exploration
+  - Linear Regression with Spark ML
+    - Intro to Linear Regression with Spark ML
+    - Feature Engineering for Linear Models

 ### Day 59 | July 23, 2021 | Friday

 **Today's Progress:** Today I concluded the **Apache Spark Programming with Databricks** course from the Data Scientist Pathway by Databricks.